Shrizt/docker-dosbox/README.md

-# DOSBox for Docker Server
+## DOSBox for Docker Server

+This image provides a DOSBox environment and a VNC console for it, running on port 5901 (no local X needed - fully virtual desktop).

-2022-11-17 New push highlights:
+# 2024-12-12 New push highlights:
-- new debian-buster-slim base
-- new DosBox auto-sleep feature (read below)
+- added autorun.sh to /config mounted dir, so you may easy add start-up commands, file will be created and +x if not exists on launch
+- DosBox launch script added to infinite loop, so if your DOS game/app is halted - just press CTRL-F9 to close DosBox - it will restart promptly
-...more in release_notes on GitHub
+- below added compose stack config example to run few DosBox hosts for network games ...more in release_notes on GitHub

 Any feedback and ideas are highly appreciated and welcome to shrizt(9)gmail.c0m! :)

-This image provides a DOSBox environment and a VNC console for it, running on port 5901 (no local X needed - fully virtual desktop).
+# Tags
+* :latest - latest with no sound support (smaller, may be more stable for some DOS apps)
+* :pa - with sound (pulseaudio) support - including wav and midi devices

-# Super feature added
+# AUTOSLEEP feature
-Now you may set ENV VAR DOSBOXSLEEP=1 - and DosBox will automatically go to sleep mode when VNC session disconnected and come back to live on connection.
-This really helps if you need to run few DosBox containers and will save you a lot of CPU usage/power.
+You may set ENV VAR AUTOSLEEP=1 - and DosBox and pulseaudio will automatically go to sleep mode when VNC session disconnected and come back to live on connection.
+This really helps if you need to run few DosBox containers and will save you a lot of CPU/power usage.
 Sleep/Restore logged in stdout.

 # Install and run